danielMicallef/danielMicallef.github.io/_posts/2022-08-31-Fuel-your-workout.md

 ![exercise intensity]({{ site.baseurl }}/assets/images/blog_images/25_3.png)

 The ammount of carbohydrates needed is dependent on;
--sex of the athlete
+- sex of the athlete
--sport demands
+- sport demands
--total daily energy expenditure
+- total daily energy expenditure
--environmental training conditions (cold, hot, humid)
+- environmental training conditions (cold, hot, humid)

 The Nutrition and Athletic Performance position statement (2016) recommended an intake of [**6-10g carbs/kg of bodyweight**](https://www.researchgate.net/publication/297695609_Nutrition_and_Athletic_Performance) daily to support training demands - adding up to **50-60% of total caloric intake**.